james-t-larson/neutral-times-api/taskell.md

 ## To Do

 - Should generate articles at noon and midnight
+- Add something so that it get politcial news in the news api integration
+- Write tests for generation service
 - Update api dog
 - Create Feature Spec, use github docs.
-- Write tests for generation service
-- Add something so that it get politcial news in the news api integration
-- Integrate with fact checking assistant or another fact checking method
 - Github actions should build on merge to main
 - Update README with postgres start info
 - Write down some kind of roadmap.